wp-plugins/sf-move-login/readme.txt

 * See some important informations in the "Installation" tab (I mean it).
 * Should work on IIS7+ servers but not tested (I guess you should probably save a copy of your `web.config` file before the plugin activation).
-* For nginx servers, the rewrite rules are not written automatically of course, but they are provided as information in the plugin settings page.
+* For Nginx servers, the rewrite rules are not written automatically of course, but they are provided as information in the plugin settings page.

 == Installation ==

 1. Extract the plugin folder from the downloaded ZIP file.
 1. Upload the `sf-move-login` folder to your `/wp-content/plugins/` directory.
 1. If you have another plugin that makes redirections to **http://example.com/wp-login.php** (a short-links plugin for example), disable it or remove the redirection, otherwise they will conflict and you'll be locked out.
-See the faq in case you're not able to reach the login page (make sure to have a ftp access to your site).
+See the FAQ in case you're not able to reach the login page (make sure to have a ftp access to your site).
 1. Activate the plugin from the "Plugins" page.
 1. If the plugin can't write your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access, the rules are provided in the plugin settings page.